Chinese Herbal Medicine

 Herbs are prescribed based on the current presentation of a patient, and generally fall into three categories.

 The second category of treatment is for chronic conditions which have persisted for several months or years.
 The treatment time is dependent on the dosage used, and the patient’s ability to undertake all necessary steps to overcome the disease.
-When a proper dosage of herbal therapy is applied, most ailments come under control (and some are cured) by a 3 – 6 month treatment duration.
-The goal of taking herbal medicine is restore homeostasis and strengthen organ function so the body can operate effectively on its own.
+When a proper dosage of herbal therapy is applied, most ailments come under control (and some are cured) with a 4 – 6 month treatment duration.
+The goal of taking herbal medicine is to restore homeostasis and strengthen organ function so the body can operate effectively on its own.
 This is a major difference between Chinese herbal medicine and pharmaceuticals, being that the objective is not to create dependence but to restore the body’s own innate function.